Amtrak: 1980s and 1990s: The Building Era

 In the early 1990s, Amtrak tested several different high-speed trains from Europe on the Northeast Corridor.
-An X 2000 train was leased from Sweden for test runs from October 1992 to January 1993, followed by revenue service between Washington, D.C. and New York City from February to May and August to September 1993.
+An X 2000 train was leased from Sweden for test runs from October 1992 to January 1993, followed by revenue service between Washington, D.C., and New York City from February to May and August to September 1993.
 Siemens showed the ICE 1 train from Germany, organizing the ICE Train North America Tour which started to operate on the Northeast Corridor on July 3, 1993.

 In 1993, Thomas Downs succeeded Claytor as Amtrak's fifth president.
 The stated goal remained "operational self-sufficiency".
 By this time, however, Amtrak had a large overhang of debt from years of underfunding.
 In the mid-1990s, Amtrak suffered through a serious cash crunch.
-Under Downs, Congress included a provision in the Taxpayer Relief Act of 1997 that resulted in Amtrak receiving a $2.3 billion tax refund that resolved their cash crisis.
+Under Downs, Congress included a provision in the Taxpayer Relief Act of 1997 that resulted in Amtrak's receiving a $2.3 billion tax refund that resolved their cash crisis.
 However, Congress also instituted a "glide path" to financial self-sufficiency, excluding railroad retirement tax act payments.

 George Warrington became the sixth president in 1998, with a mandate to make Amtrak financially self-sufficient.
 Under Warrington, the company tried to expand into express freight shipping, placing Amtrak in competition with the "host" freight railroads and the trucking industry.

-On March 9, 1999, Amtrak unveiled its plan for the Acela Express, a high-speed train on the Northeast Corridor between Washington, D.C. and Boston.
+On March 9, 1999, Amtrak unveiled its plan for the Acela Express, a high-speed train on the Northeast Corridor between Washington, D.C., and Boston.
 Several changes were made to the corridor to make it suitable for higher-speed electric trains.
 The Northend Electrification Project extended existing electrification from New Haven, Connecticut, to Boston to complete the overhead power supply along the 454 mi route, and several grade crossings were improved or removed.